louisopen/Webserver2uart/README.md

 ## Ethernet2uart
-try Ethernet to uart communication with Python on Raspberry Pi.
+try Ethernet to uart communication with Python on Raspberry Pi platform.
 UART with EN_485
 tcp server
 tcp client